JohnWeisz/TypedJSON/v1-experimental/examples.md

 }
 ```

-This is not needed for `@jsonArrayMember`, `@jsonMapMember`, and `@jsonSetMember`, as those types already know the property type itself, as well as element/key types.
+This is not needed for `@jsonArrayMember`, `@jsonMapMember`, and `@jsonSetMember`, as those types already know the property type itself, as well as element/key types (although using `reflect-metadata` adds runtime-type checking to these decorators, to help you spot errors).